 In an Emergency Situation Dial 911 - In the event of an emergency or if you feel your personal safety is threatened, do not use these forms.
-Please contact the UW-Whitewater Police Services by dialing 911.
+Please contact the UW-Whitewater Police Department by dialing 911.

 Reporting Forms »